 When is the Best Time to Go to the Food and Wine Festival?

-The best days to visit the Food and Wine Festival is between Monday-Thursday.
+The best days to visit the Food and Wine Festival are between Monday-Thursday.
 If you’re going for the “Best Days”… then pick Tuesday and Wednesday.

 With the festival running about 75 days we’ll see the crowds spread out a bit, which is no doubt Disney’s goal.
 Both Annual Passholders and Florida Residents are regular weekenders to the festival because of the eclectic food choices and a wide array of alcohol on hand.
 This leaves those weekdays for when families are vacationing at Disney a little less crowded.
 Mind you, the evenings at Epcot will always be crowded during this time period simply because there are bands and extended hours that still draw out the locals.